Climdyn/auto-AUTO/documentation/notes/paper.md

 Over time, and alongside the development of AUTO, many tools were introduced to help the users deal with the complexity of the output data stream of AUTO.
-We can mention for example [XPPAUT](https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html) [@ermentrout2012] which provides a frontend to AUTO, making it easy to continue the solutions to boundary value problems as well as equilibria, fixed points and limit cycles [@ermentrout2007].
+We can mention for example [XPPAUT](https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html) [@ermentrout2012], which provides a frontend to AUTO, making it easy to continue the solutions to boundary value problems as well as equilibria, fixed points, and limit cycles [@ermentrout2007].

-Another more recent development is [PyCoBi](https://github.com/pyrates-neuroscience/PyCoBi) which *provides a Python interface to Auto-07p, allowing for a more intuitive usage of Auto-07p commands within Python scripts.*
+Another more recent development is [PyCoBi](https://github.com/pyrates-neuroscience/PyCoBi), which "provides a Python interface to Auto-07p, allowing for a more intuitive usage of Auto-07p commands within Python scripts."
 [@gast2025]

 Other bifurcation analysis software must also be mentioned here: